IDB President Mauricio Claver-Carone: Latin America wants greater US involvement and consensus

 Mauricio Claver-Carone, the first US citizen to lead the Inter-American Development Bank (IDB) in its sixty-one-year history, highlighted the importance of additional IDB assistance for Latin America and the Caribbean as the region confronts the enormous challenges posed by the COVID-19 pandemic and its resulting economic upheaval, with US support central to this cause.

-Claver-Carone took over October 1 as IDB president from Colombia’s Luís Alberto Moreno, who had led the Washington-based institution for the past fifteen years.
-He spoke to Jason Marczak, director of the Atlantic Council’s Adrienne Arsht Latin America Center, in a November 23 Atlantic Council Front Page event that marked his first public appearance since taking office.
+Claver-Carone took over October 1 as IDB president from Colombia’s Luis Alberto Moreno, who had led the Washington-based institution for the past fifteen years.
+He spoke to Jason Marczak, director of the Atlantic Council’s Adrienne Arsht Latin America Center, in a November 23 Atlantic Council Front Page event.

 Claver-Carone has previously said the region will need $20 billion to $25 billion annually in lending to recover from this crisis, as economists predict that Latin America and the Caribbean will see an 8 percent drop in gross domestic product (GDP) this year.
 Along with COVID-19, the region has suffered more than its share of natural disasters; this year alone, four hurricanes slammed into Central America.
 On top of that, Venezuela’s migration crisis now rivals Syria’s as the worst in the world—yet the international community has so far donated only $125 per Venezuelan refugee, compared to $1,500 per refugee during the height of Syria’s civil war.